![]() |

-As you will see as you scroll down, I don't lean into many "beach reads."
+You will see as you scroll down that I don't lean into many "beach reads."
 The majority of my attention is made up of books that focus on how to respond to life challenges from a Christian perspective.
 I hope these reports will be of help to those who are intrigued by the titles.

 ------------------------------